Tuesday, 29 March 2011

 Had she seen anyone that morning?
 She didn't think so, she couldn't quite remember now, as she really hadn't take that much notice, as she struggled with her two bags and her leather coat – it’s all very well having a briefcase with wheels, but the stairs?
 Was she talking on her phone and therefore distracted, as she was so often as she arrived at the office?
 Yes, Jeremy had called her to discuss the two of them, she thought as she gazed at the number plate.

-I don’t want to call anyone, she thought.
+I don’t want to call anyone, she thinks.
 I don’t want to get involved.
 What did she care, Jeremy had asked her to marry him, just out of the blue?
 Well, clearly not just out of the blue for Jeremy.
 Amy’s head spun with every bridle picture she’d ever seen, as she found herself saying yes.
 She deleted the memo and then emptied the trash.

-She wondered if she should call Jeremy.
+She wonders if she should call Jeremy.

-She decided to call him.
+She decides to call him.

 “Jeremy, there is an email circulating around our office about anyone seeing a black car with the number plate something like your number plate last Friday morning in my parking lot?”